XutaxKamay/scgen/README.md

 The last opcodes that has failed to disassemble represents just .data/.bss section.
 ## TODO
 - Do more examples by using nolibc etc.
-- (better) Makefile
-- Force entrypoint to be at the start of the shellcode.